dlunsfo1/americas-top-ten-club/README.md

 ### "Yout next Top Ten dining experience is now at your fingertips...our old-school philospophy has come to the digital age..."

-You have perhaps been to one of **America's Top Ten Club** rated restaurants or read it about it online, now you can have instant access to plan, reserve and track your experiences.
+If you have been to one of **America's Top Ten Club** rated restaurants or read it about it online, now you can have instant access to plan, reserve and track your experiences.
 Get started today at ...